Position Opening: School-Year Youth Programs – Lead Instructor

 - Some naturalist knowledge, earth living skills, and familiarity with past and present human relationship with the lands of this region.
 (If you don’t have much experience in one or two of these areas, we will support you in your development.)

 - Ability to create a safe and nurturing program experience for children and families, including those who identify as Black, Indigenous and People of Color (BiPOC), LGBTQ+, and/or disabled.
 (If you don’t have much experience in these areas, we will support you in your development.)

 - Strong group management and safety skills

 - Organizational and time management skills

-- Current First Aid/CPR certification (These are available locally in the months before camp begins and the cost is subsidized by VWS.).
+- Current First Aid/CPR certification (These are available locally in the months before programs begin, and the cost is partially subsidized by VWS.).
 If your certification recently expired, you may apply anyway, but on the application form be sure to note when it expired.